 In the event of a fire, you will file a claim for the loss, pay the deductible for your policy, and then receive compensation for the remaining costs of your loss, up to the limits of your policy.

-Renters insurance covers your possessions from theft, after you pay your deductible amount.
-Renters policies typically cover your belongings, whether your rental home is burglarized, or the items are stolen from your car or while you are traveling.
+Renters insurance covers your possessions for theft after you pay your deductible amount.
+Renters policies typically cover your belongings, whether the property your renting is burglarized, or the items are stolen from your car or while you are traveling.

-Your renters insurance will typically cover your belongings if they are stolen from your car, but would not cover damage to the car itself.
+Your renters insurance will typically cover your belongings if they are stolen from your car, but will not cover damage to the car itself.
 For car damage, you will want to check your comprehensive automobile insurance policy.

-Some insurance companies do not cover personal items in a self storage unit while other companies will extend limited coverage.
-You can buy additional insurance coverage through the storage facility, if it is offered, or through your insurance company.
+Some insurance companies do not cover personal items in a self-storage unit, while other companies will extend limited coverage.
+You can buy additional insurance coverage through the storage facility if it is offered, or through your insurance company.

-Renters insurance policies typically exclude bug infestations of any kind, including bed bugs, cockroaches and other bugs as well as rodent infestations.
+Renters insurance policies typically exclude bug infestations of any kind, including bed bugs, cockroaches and other bugs, as well as rodent infestations.
 You most likely are also not covered for any damage these pests cause, or for the costs to eliminate an infestation problem.

-However, you are likely to be covered if there is a water leak within your rental unit that causes water damage to your belongings.
-Be sure to read your renters insurance policy carefully so you know what is and is not covered.
+However, you are likely to be covered if a water leak within your rented property causes water damage to your belongings.
+Be sure to read your renters insurance policy carefully, so you know what is and is not covered.

-If you have replacement cost coverage for your personal belongings, and the damage to the television was caused by a covered peril such as fire, theft or vandalism, your TV will be most likely be covered.
-If it breaks from wear or misuse, your broken TV will not be covered.
+If you have replacement cost coverage for your personal belongings, and the damage to the television was caused by a covered peril such as fire, theft or vandalism, your TV will most likely be covered.

+If it breaks from wear or misuse, it will not be covered.

 The most common way to buy renters insurance is through an insurance agent.
-You can find a local independent agent in the Trusted Choice network, right in your area.
+You can find a local independent insurance agent in our network right in your area.